Pasta By Hudson: Here's What Happened After Shark Tank

 Is Pasta By Hudson still in business?

-While the immediate weeks after "Shark Tank" are usually filled with a surge in sales and new customers for most businesses, Pasta By Hudson had a tougher time.
-Even though Fay's work with frontline workers got several people talking about Pasta By Hudson, the Columbus Circle outlet never opened its doors again.
-But that wasn't the end of Fay and his pasta bar, for Pasta By Hudson found a different neighborhood in Chelsea at the end of 2020 to serve its fresh pasta and cheesy meatballs.
+While the immediate weeks after "Shark Tank" are usually filled with a surge in sales and new customers for most businesses, Pasta by Hudson had a tougher time.
+Even though Fay's work with frontline workers got several people talking about Pasta by Hudson, the Columbus Circle outlet never opened its doors again.
+But that wasn't the end of Fay and his pasta bar, as Pasta by Hudson found a different neighborhood in Chelsea at the end of 2020 to serve its fresh pasta and cheesy meatballs.

 The brick-and-mortar pasta bar in Chelsea expanded its menu to include a wider variety of Italian offerings.
-The restaurant continued to offer the option of combining different handmade pastas with a choice of sauces and extras, but it also made sides like garlic knots and a range of regular and heart-shaped pizzas.
-The menu even featured a cheeky pizza named Mr. Wonderful after Kevin O'Leary with meatballs and mozzarella.
-Pizzas aside, diners could also order alcoholic beverages like wine and draft beer as well as desserts like cannoli and chocolate mousse to finish off the grand meal.
-Fay would also shake up the menu for Pizza By Hudson's boozy Sunday brunches, replacing the pasta with egg sandwiches, bottomless mimosas, and wine-based slushies.
+The restaurant continued to offer the option of combining different handmade pastas with a choice of sauces and extras, but it also added sides like garlic knots and a range of regular and heart-shaped pizzas.
+The menu even featured a cheeky pizza named Mr. Wonderful after Kevin O'Leary, topped with meatballs and mozzarella.
+Pizzas aside, diners could also order alcoholic beverages like wine and draft beer, as well as desserts like cannoli and chocolate mousse to finish off the grand meal.
+Fay would also shake up the menu for Pasta by Hudson's boozy Sunday brunches, replacing the pasta with breakfast egg sandwiches, bottomless mimosas, and wine-based slushies.